yalcin-ata/godot-plugin-firebase/README.md

 Steps to follow to make this plugin work:

+- download and start Godot 3.2 (alpha 3 or greater).
+No need to build it on your own (compile, ...).

 - in Godot with your project opened select 'Project > Install Android Build Template'.
 This will install the files in your project's directory (by adding android/...)

 - git clone https://github.com/mrcrb/godot-plugin-sql in [GODOT-PROJECT]/android/ (for this plugin no further configuration is needed)